IBM/ibmcloud-storage-utilities/block-storage-attacher/helm/ibm-block-storage-attacher/README.md

    <pre>git clone git@github.com:IBM/ibmcloud-storage-utilities.git</pre>
 2. Navigate to the installation directory.
    <pre>cd ibmcloud-storage-utilities/block-storage-attacher/helm</pre>
-3. Change the `image:repository` field in `values.yaml` to reflect the image in your namespace.
-4. Install the IBM Cloud Block Storage Attacher.
+3. Install the IBM Cloud Block Storage Attacher.
 Replace `<helm_chart_name>` with a name for your helm chart.
 When you install the attacher, pre-defined storage classes are added to your cluster.
-   <pre>helm install ibmcloud-block-storage-attacher/ --name &lt;helm_chart_name&gt;</pre>
+   <pre>helm install ibm-block-storage-attacher/ --name &lt;helm_chart_name&gt;</pre>

    Example output:
    ```